h2oai/datatable/docs/api/dt/countna.rst

     :signature: countna(cols)

-    Calculate the number of NA values for each column from `cols`.
+    Count the number of NA values for each column from `cols`.

     Parameters
     ----------